-- I. Regional Plans and Planning Activities
+- I. Regional Plans and Planning Activities - II.

-- II.
 Corridor and Sub-Area Plans and Studies

 - III.
 Regional Project Programming

 - IV.
 Regional Data and Modeling Program

 - V. Interagency Coordination

 - VI.
 Program Management and Coordination

 - VII.
 Metropolitan Transit Planning

 - VIII.
 ODOT Planning

 Each of these sub-programs is described in more detail in the following sections of the UPWP.
 The organization of each sub-program section includes a budget table and program description; activities and products are listed either separately or together, depending on the nature of those activities/products.
-Page 53-54 of this document contains two funding tables: the first shows the source of funds (Federal, State match, Local match) and federal funds type (PL, STBGP-U, 5303).
+Pages 53-54 of this document contains two funding tables: the first shows the source of funds (Federal, State match, Local match) and federal funds type (PL, STBGP-U, 5303).
 The second table shows the allocation of funds to each of the eight sub-programs by fund type (PL, STBGP-U, and 5303 (federal funds plus match).
-The appendices include the MPO Cooperative Agreement; the intergovernmental agreement between the MPO, ODOT, and Salem Area Mass Transit District (SAMTD); a map of the SKATS boundaries; and SKATS' latest self-certification.
+The appendices include the MPO Cooperative Agreement; the intergovernmental agreement between the MPO, ODOT, and Salem Area Mass Transit District (SAMTD); a map of the SKATS boundaries; and FHWA's and FTA's joint certification of SKATS planning process.